 If you were a pedestrian struck by a hit-and-run sidewalk driver, you might receive homeowner’s, uninsured (UM), or under-insured (UIM) motorist protection.
 So it would help if you did not give up.

 Reach out to a Los Angeles, California, car accident attorney now at Ehline Law Firm, Personal Injury Attorneys, APLC.
-We are available 24 hours per day, seven days per week, to take your essential call (213) 596-9642.
+We are available 24 hours a day, seven days a week, to take your essential call (213) 596-9642.
 You can also fill out the online contact form for verification purposes only.

 Michael Ehline